Poseidon-ZKP/docs.p0xeidon.xyz/README.md

 image::circuit.png[circuit]
 ```

+**Note**
-**Note** Everytime you add new thing to the diagram, you the change will apply to the same file name so you don't need to worry about rename it.
-Also, you don't need to specify any path to the image since all images are default to be sit inside the images folder at ROOT folder.
+1. Everytime you add new thing to the diagram, you the change will apply to the same file name so you don't need to worry about rename it.
+2. Also, you don't need to specify any path to the image since all images are default to be sit inside the images folder at ROOT folder.
+3. After changing the mermaid labeling, the github will no longer show the diagram correctly, please checkout the vercel deployment or your local build for latest update.
+Vercel deployment address is at the top of the ReadMe.

+For more information, please check out this link: https://docs.asciidoctor.org/diagram-extension/latest/#generating-a-diagram-from-a-terminal